-Our significant accounting policies are presented in Note 3 of the audited financial statements for the year ended December 31, 2018.
+Our significant accounting policies are presented in Note 3 of the audited financial statements for the year ended December 31, 2018 and Note 3 of the interim financial statements for the period ended March 31, 2019.
 Note 3 provides that the preparation of the Company's financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities and contingent liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.
-The financial statements include estimates that, by their nature, are uncertain.
+These financial statements include estimates that, by their nature, are uncertain.
 The impacts of such estimates are pervasive throughout the financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and future periods if the revision affects both current and future periods.
 These estimates are based on historical experience, current and future economic conditions and other factors, including expectations of future events that are believed to be reasonable under the circumstances.